 A dry and low humidity environment will facilitate a quicker dry time than high humidity.
 The 4-6 hour dry time range speaks to this, with low humidity conditions contributing to the lower end of the range, and higher humidity increasing dry time.

 Be patient between coats.
 The dry time between applications needs to pass.
-Remember that you will be sanding in between coats, and you want the coat to be sufficiently dry before you touch it with sandpaper.
+Remember that you will be sanding between coats, and you want the coat to be sufficiently dry before touching it with sandpaper.

 Drying Time vs. Cure Time For Polyurethane